×

 What Changes Will Be Made to Section 21?

-One of the changes in the Renters' Reform Bill is to remove Section 21 eviction notices, thereby putting an end to “no-fault” evictions and converting all tenancies to periodic.
+One of the changes in the Renters' Rights Bill is to abolish Section 21 eviction notices, thereby ending “no-fault” evictions and converting all tenancies to periodic.

-A periodic tenancy is one that continues for successive periods until the tenant notifies the landlord that he or she wants to end the tenancy.
+A periodic tenancy is one that continues for successive periods until the tenant notifies the landlord that he or she wants to end it.
 In other words, there will be no set end date on a tenancy.

 What Do These Changes Mean for Landlords and Tenants?